 UW-Platteville offers the following tips for Zoom hosts to help secure their meetings

-- If on a personal device, ensure auto update is turned on.
+- If you are on a personal device, ensure auto-update is turned on.
 For mobile devices, check your app store for updates.

 - Be sure you understand what each setting does before turning it on/off.

 - Please refer to the Zoom Knowledge Base or contact the ITS Help Desk if you are unsure of what the settings do.

 Consider disabling the following settings in your account settings:

 - File Transfer – This can be better done through Canvas or email

 - Annotation – This setting can be turned back on during the meeting if needed

 Use a unique meeting ID for every meeting.

 - You should avoid using your Personal Meeting ID when scheduling a meeting.